Drug Addiction: Getting Help

 Your first appointment

 At your first appointment for drug treatment, staff will ask you about your drug use.
-They will also ask about your work, family and housing situation.
-You may be asked to provide a sample of urine or saliva.
+They'll also ask about your work, family and housing situation.

-Staff will talk you through all of your treatment options and agree a treatment plan with you.
-They can tell you about local support groups for drug users and their families or carers.
-You'll also be given a keyworker, who will support you throughout your treatment.
+Staff will talk you through all your treatment options and agree a treatment plan with you.

 What drug treatment involves

-• Treatment with medicines - if you're dependent on heroin or another opioid drug, you may be offered a substitute drug, such as methadone.
 This means you can get on with your treatment without having to worry about withdrawing or buying street drugs.

 Reducing harm

-Where will you have your treatment?
+Where you'll have your treatment

 Useful resources